Windfarm Boat Trip

 Rampion Windfarm Project

-In January 2016 construction of the Rampion offshore windfarm started, which is expected to be completed in 2018.
+In January 2016 construction of the Rampion offshore windfarm started.
+Competeion of the windfarm was in January 2019 approximately 6 monthss later than scheduled.
 The windfarm is situated between 13 and 20km from the sussex coast from Worthing stretching down to Brighton.
-There will be 116 turbines in total when construction has finished, as well as the met mast.
-Along with the visible structures, there is a large amount of subsea work including laying and burying cables.
+There are 116 turbines in total capable of generating enough power for nearly 300,000 homes.

 Each wind turbine is constructed from three basic elements.